al/export-csv/README.md

 * `exporting.csv.dateFormat`
 Which date format to use for exported dates on a datetime X axis.
 See [Highcharts.dateFormat](http://api.highcharts.com/highcharts#Highcharts.dateFormat\(\)).

+* `exporting.csv.filename`
+The basename of the file to create, defaults to either the chart title in lowercase with spaces replaced by hyphens, or `chart` if there is no title.

 * `exporting.csv.itemDelimiter`
 The item delimiter, defaults to `,`.
 Use `;` for direct import to Excel.